An open API service indexing awesome lists of open source software.

 ### Configuration files

-- Configuration file is automatically loaded if found in a predefined platform-specific location.
+* Configuration files are automatically loaded if found in predefined platform-specific locations.

-- The path to the configuration file can be overridden using the HL_CONFIG environment variable.
+* The path to the configuration file can be overridden using the `HL_CONFIG` environment variable or the `--config` command-line option.

 #### Default configuration file